- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 Ease of set up

-Some hardshell roof tents only require a small push to set up, while most of the softshells (including all of the cheap roof top tents on the above list) require manual opening and the insertion of awning bars.
+Some hardshell roof tents have an easy setup and only require a small push, while most of the softshells (including all of the cheap rooftop tents on the above list) require manual opening and the insertion of awning bars.

 The weight of the tent is also something you will want to factor into your purchase.
 Most people buy a roof top tent to camp out with at least one other person, which means an extra set of muscles for putting the thing up.